Past Awards

 -

-Please include a brief cover letter that includes a short, third-person bio with your publication history.
+Please provide a brief cover letter that includes a short, third-person bio with your publication history and any applicable content warnings.
+Also, please tell us which work(s) of art inspired your poem(s) in this cover letter.

 -